 In 2017, we convened a group of artists, designers, musicians and writers from St Mary’s to create a funding proposal incorporating research we conducted with nearly a thousand local people about how they would like to use the building.
 The survey results were overwhelming: people wanted to use the building for creative activities, and were particularly keen to see more concerts in the church.

 We called our proposal, A Creative Church for a Creative Community, and it won £1.67 million in Heritage Lottery funding.
 With additional outside funding, we believe our project will cost about £3 million in total and will regenerate Walthamstow’s oldest building, making it an arts centre/ cafe/ meeting space/ education space/ working church – all of which is in keeping with our vision for St Mary’s and with wider community interests, and all of which will allow us to get the building open throughout the week.

-We hope to begin renovations in 2020 and finish by early 2021.
+We hope to begin renovations in early 2021 and finish by 2022.
 When our project is completed, St Mary’s will be a centre of Arts, Prayer and Transformation with a building open during the week, in the day, with a cafe run by wonderful local partners who currently run a popular local coffee shop.

 The changes to the building and church campus will include an extension which will create an additional entrance into the building, an art gallery/ community meeting space, and church offices; outside, the current car park will be turned into a landscaped public area for pedestrians to enjoy.

 In the church itself, we will take out the pews and replace them with flexible cathedral-style seating which will drastically increase the number and variety of activities we can have in the church.
 A new kitchen will be installed with a serving window for outside customers.
 The current entrance will be preserved, but a new glass door will get more light through while keeping the current door in place and open in the day.